 monitorExpireTime is optional and may be set to an absolute time at which the monitoring event request is considered to expire.
 If used, the IN-CSE shall configure this time based on Service Provider and MNO policies.

 associationType shall be set to IMEI or IMEISV.
-The type that is used is based on IN-CSE policies which may be based on the relationship between the Service Provider and MNO
+The type that is used is based on IN-CSE policies which may be based on the relationship between the Service Provider and MNO.

 msisdn, ipv4Addr, ipv6Addr, externalGroupId, requestTestNotification, websockNotifConfig, groupReportGuardTime, maximumLatency, maximumDetectionTime and maximumResponseTime are not supported by the present document and shall not be included.